Wafa: A Deadly Love Story

 Wafaa: A Deadly Love Story is a 2008 Indian Hindi-language film starring Rajesh Khanna, Laila Khan, and Sahib Chopra.
-This movie was written by Salim Raza and directed by Rakesh Sawant.
-It was released on 19 December 2008 worldwide by Dimension Pictures.
+It was written by Salim Raza and directed by Rakesh Sawant and released on 19 December 2008 worldwide by Dimension Pictures.
 Wafaa was promoted as a comeback film for Rajesh Khanna in the lead role.

+Plot

+Amritlal marries Beena.
+After the marriage Beena is not satisfied with him and has a secret affair with Raj (who plays the chauffeur).
+She then arranges Amritlal's accidental death, notifies the police, and identifies his body.
+But a man who resembles Amritlal and claims to be him appears.